raspberrypilearning/flip-treat-webcards/en/quiz1/question_2.md

   --- feedback ---

 Not quite.
-You use a `border-ra
+You use a `border-radius` to create rounded corners, not a gradient.

   --- /feedback ---